pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

-Copying from a Landscape Terminal into gDoc works better if you choose gDoc > File > Page Setup > Orientation = Landscape, to replace their default choice of Portrait Orientation
+Copying from a Landscape Terminal into gDoc works better if you choose gDoc > File > Page Setup > Orientation = Landscape, to replace the gDoc default choice of Portrait Orientation

 Copying Foreground and Background Color into gDoc from macOS Terminal mostly works.